UPHL-BioNGS/Grandeur/README.md

 Yes, although this is now a more-hidden option because several **End Users** were trying to use gff files downloaded from NCBI instead of re-using gff files created from prokka.

-### Prokka annotated gff files (ending with 'gff') as follows or designate directory with 'params.gff' or '--gff'
+Prokka annotated gff files (ending with 'gff') as follows or designate directory with 'params.gff' or '--gff'
 ```
 directory
 └── gff
      └── *gff
 ```

-There is also a `gff_to_msa` to msa profile.